onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

+The #1 Hall of famer in connecting people...
+Mark!
+Good job mark!
+You absolutely reinvented the game with Threads, etc. etc...
+You absolutely deserve your billionaire bunker for those tens of hundreds of millions of dollars!
+And no need to offset the carbon it took to build it - you're such a lad you need not concern yourself with stuff like that!
+YOU EARNED IT MARK!
+And don't worry about what it says about your worldview and hope for the future...
+We're all in this together, right?
+You're the GOAT of reinventing telecommunications Absolute GOAT, Mark...
+ANd you're definitely a real bow hunter... and a true jiu jitsu fighter who doesn't need to hire PR agencies to fix up your image and take photos with sick slick swagger and look cool...
+You're an all american hero - we love looking at u celebrating the 4th of July - you truly are the absolute pinnacle of success and alignment of society and its betterment!
+You absolutely crushed those KPIs Mark!
+Who needs a Harvard degree when they can crush in business so hard!
+You were not simply lucky, Mark!
+You're an Internet prodigy connecting billions of people!
+Never forget that.
+TODO INTERNET: grok image mark digital fentanyl
+The truth is you merely played the game that was presented to you and you never had a clue what to do with the monumentous potential of the position that you found yourself in.
+Maybe I shouldnt be so hard on him... but this will stay in the git history.

 Forgiveness as part of the optimal game-theoretic strategy

 > "Our instinctual tendencies toward Vengeance are a Great Filter whose perennial nature is more or less obvious...